Updated 9th June 2025

 (b) the indication ‘cold extraction’ may appear only for extra virgin or virgin olive oils obtained at a temperature below 27 °C by percolation or centrifugation of the olive paste;

-(c) indications of organoleptic properties referring to taste and/or smell may appear only for extra virgin or virgin olive oils; the terms referred to in point 3.3 of Annex XII to Regulation (EEC) No 2568/91 may appear on the labelling only if they are based on the results of an assessment carried out following the method provided for in that Annex;
+(c) indications of organoleptic characteristics referring to taste and/or smell may appear only for extra virgin or virgin olive oils.
+Only the organoleptic characteristic as defined in Annex IX to Regulation (EU) 1308/2013 may appear on the label and only if they are based on an assessment carried out following the method referred to in Annex I, point 5, of Commission Implementing Regulation (EU) 2022/2105.
+The definitions and ranges of results, which allow for indication of these organoleptic characteristics, are set out in Annex II of Delegated Regulation (EU) 2022/2104.

-(d) indication of the maximum acidity expected by the date of minimum durability referred to in Article 9(1)(f) of Regulation (EU) No 1169/2011 may appear only if it is accompanied by an indication, in lettering of the same size and in the same visual field, of the peroxide value, the wax content and the ultraviolet absorption, determined in accordance with Regulation (EEC) No 2568/91, expected on the same date;
+(d) indication of the maximum acidity expected by the date of minimum durability referred to in Article 9(1)(f) of Regulation (EU) No 1169/2011 may appear only if it is accompanied by an indication, in marking of the same size and in the same visual field, of the maximum values for peroxide, the wax content and the ultraviolet absorption, determined in accordance with Commission Implementing Regulation (EU) 2022/2105, expected by on the same date;

-(e) regarding oils subject to point 1(a) and (b) of Part VIII of Annex VII to Regulation (EU) No 1308/2013, the harvesting year may be shown only if 100 % of the contents of the container come from that harvest.
-For the purposes of this point, the harvesting year shall be indicated on the label either in the form of the relevant marketing year in accordance with Article 6(c)(iii) of Regulation (EU) No 1308/2013 or in the form of the month and the year of the harvest, in that order.
+Only extra virgin olive oil and virgin olive oil may indicate the harvesting year on the label.
+The harvesting year may be shown only if 100 % of the contents of the container come from that harvest.
+For the purposes of this point, the harvesting year shall be indicated on the label either in the form of the relevant marketing year in accordance with Article 6-point (f) of Regulation (EU) No 1308/2013 or in the form of the month and the year of the harvest, in that order.
 The month shall correspond to the month of the extraction of the oil from the olives.

 4. Legibility of labelling

-Article 4(b) of Regulation (EU) No 29/2012 (no longer in force) requires that the mandatory particulars described in the first paragraph of Article 3 and, where applicable, those described in the first subparagraph of Article 4(1), shall be grouped together within the principal field of vision, as defined by Article 2(2)(l) of Regulation (EU) No 1169/2011, either on the same label or on several labels attached to the same container, or directly on the same container.
+Article 5 of Regulation (EU) No 2022/2104 requires that the labelling of particulars referred to in Article 6 to 9 (legal name and labelling of category of oils, special storage conditions and place of Origin) shall be mandatory and, where applicable, those described in the first subparagraph of Article 4(1), shall be grouped together within the principal field of vision, as defined by Article 2(2)(l) of Regulation (EU) No 1169/2011, either on the same label or on several labels attached to the same container, or directly on the same container.
 Those mandatory particulars must each be shown in full and in a homogeneous body of text.

 5. Storage conditions